prskid1000/AIEye/README.md

 # AIEye
-A online image recognition website
+A online image recognition website using mobilenet
-Extract the RAR file in same folder
+### Create a folder named files in root directory

 ## Live At:
 http://knowimage.dx.am/